 Not everyone has three or four nights to spend in Rome.
 If you’re only in the Eternal City for a short amount of time, doing Rome in a day is possible.
 Follow our tips about how to plan out an action-packed day in Rome that includes the Vatican, Spanish Steps, Trevi Fountain, Pantheon, Colosseum, Roman Forum and more.
 Read on to find three pre-planned Rome itineraries to take the guesswork out of your trip to Rome.
+Or, for those who want a local expert guide to show them around, check out our special Rome in a Day Tour.

 ROME IN A DAY